mwz-cg/playground-es6-and-beyond-part-1/statement.md

 - reference non-existent properties of an object,
 - call a function with less or more arguments than it expects.

-This works because JavaScript has implicit type conversion, so it tries to make sense of what it is supposed to do when computing `1 + '2'` for instance, and also in addition to `null`, JavaScript has the `undefined` value that represents the result of an expression that is, well, not defined.
+This works because JavaScript has implicit type conversion, so it tries to make sense of what it is supposed to do when computing `1 + '2'` for instance.
+Also, JavaScript has an `undefined` type, which is the type of an expression that is, well, not defined, such as accessing a non-existent property or a missing argument.

 JavaScript has been an international standard since 1997, when it was first standardized as ECMAScript.
 There are several editions of ECMAScript, and the *n*th edition of ECMAScript is generally abbreviated as ES*n*: ES6 means the sixth edition (published in 2015).
+We will explore in a series of playgrounds the modern features of the language that will make your code more robust, concise, and easier to read.

 # The not-so-distant past (ES5)